Menu

 Skip to content

-It’s tempting to think of hearing loss as an isolated problem, but hearing impairment is more connected to overall health and wellness than many people may realize.
+It’s normal to think of hearing loss as an isolated problem, but hearing impairment is more connected to overall health and wellness than many people may realize.
 Whether cognitive decline, heart disease, the risk of falls, or other problems, many conditions surprisingly go hand in hand with hearing loss.
+Check out our blogs on the health problems most often associated with hearing loss and how there's still hope for improving your hearing and your overall health.

 Must Read Comorbidity Articles